clirdlf/eresearchnetwork/syllabus-2017.md

 # Topic 3: Research Funding, Planning, and Proposals

-**Key concept: How to think about planning new services, data management planning, or pitching your ideas for funding.**** **
+**Key concept: How to think about planning new services, data management planning, or pitching your ideas for funding.**

 ## Learning Objectives:

 * Understanding the requirements landscape for data or digital scholarship

-* Finding your voice and drafting a grant proposal

-* Scoping and defining a data management plan
+* Finding your voice and drafting a grant proposal/letter of interest or scoping and defining a data management plan

 ## Suggested Readings: